aspectnz/PEX/README.md

 </br>

 **For Python Beginners** : This code would be great for python beginners, who are interested in game development, to start somewhere.
 I have commented all of the code so everyone will be able to understand what each part of the program does and how it all works.
 If you would like to make any improvements, feel free to contibute to this repo.
 If there is something you don't understand, my contact details can be found on my <a href="https://github.com/shannon-nz/">GitHub profile</a> or my <a href="http://shan.rf.gd">Profile Website</a>

+**For everyone else**: I have attempted to make the setup of the program as simple as possible, but you can refer to the troubleshooting section of you need help or feel free to contact me at <a href="slekupvimplyrataqq@protonmail.com"></a>.

 </br>